Hallucination, Monofacts, and Miscalibration: An Empirical Investigation

-Recent theory by \citet{kalai2024calibrated} provides a formal, theoretical treatment of hallucination.
+Recent theory by Kalai and Vempala provides a formal and theoretical treatment of hallucination~\cite{kalai2024calibrated}.
 Their work demonstrates a more fundamental cause: calibrated language models must hallucinate at a rate associated with the prevalence of rare facts (related to the classical Good-Turing missing mass estimator) in their training data.
 Specifically, they prove that for arbitrary facts whose veracity cannot be systematically determined from training data, their hallucination rate has a statistical lower bound tied to the fraction of facts that appear exactly once in training (the \emph{monofact} rate) minus model miscalibration.
-Model miscalibration is the sum of bin-wise absolute difference between the model’s predicted confidence scores and the corresponding probability mass under the true data distribution (see full definition in Sec.~\ref{sec:miscalibration}).
-In this paper, we restrict attention to \emph{factual hallucinations} to align with the Kalai-Vempala framework by focusing on attribute-level correctness in generated statements (e.g., a movie's actor or title; a person’s birth‑year or job title).
+Model miscalibration is the sum of bin-wise absolute difference between the model’s predicted confidence scores and the corresponding probability mass under the true data distribution (see full definition in Section 1.1).

-\paragraph{Our contributions.} We position our work at the intersection of recent empirical and theoretical advances on LLM hallucination.
-The main goal of the paper is to empirically investigate the Kalai-Vempala theorem using $n$-gram models and fine-tuned LLMs.
-Instead of testing the tightness of their lower bound, we study whether the three-way relationship between monofact rates, miscalibration, and hallucination can operate as a practical guide for hallucination mitigation~\citep{kalai2024calibrated}.
-Below are our main contributions:

-1. \textbf{Theoretical Validation:} By closely replicating \citet{kalai2024calibrated}, we empirically confirm that monofact and hallucination have a positive relationship and \emph{intentional} miscalibration injection through sample upweighting (while holding monofact rates constant) can reduce hallucination.
-We use movies facts in the form of comma‑separated six‑tuples for the $n$-gram experiment and fake biographies in natural language form for the SFT experiment.

-2. \textbf{An Empirical Analog of the Kalai-Vempala Theorem:} We substitute Kalai and Vempala’s population‑level miscalibration term with \emph{empirical} KL‑divergence that requires no knowledge of the true data distribution and demonstrate its practical viability.

-3. \textbf{Controlled Monofact-Rate Generation:} To satisfy the i.i.d.\ sampling assumption in Kalai and Vempala's framework~\citep{kalai2024calibrated}, we leverage heavy-tailed Pareto distributions to precisely control monofact rates in our datasets.
-Among several distribution families tested, we find Pareto distributions to be the most effective.
-This approach aligns with well-established power-law patterns observed in linguistic frequencies~\citep{piantadosi2014zipf,ferrer2001two,baayen2001word}.

-4. \textbf{SFT Using Data Sampled from Long-Tailed Distributions} \cite{zucchet2025learn} show that pre-training using data sampled according to a Pareto distribution accelerates factual recall and shortens learning plateaus.
-Extending their approach, we map Pareto shape parameters to \emph{monofact rates} in our SFT experiments and find that datasets with lower monofact rates consistently reduce hallucination and accelerate learning.